Emilia21/Needleman-Wunsch-algorithm/README.md

 Seq 1 - TAGC-GC-GT
 Seq 2 - TA-CA-CAGT

-## the application expects the two sequences to be given as a console input on two lines;
+## the application expects the two sequences to be given as a console input on two separate lines;